DarshanBothra/Multiplayer-Rock-Paper-Scissor-Python/README.md

 # Online-Rock-Paper-Scissor

-Rock Paper Scissors set up on your local host!
-You can play with anyone connected to the same network on different machines... just a little fun project!
+IMPORTANT INSTRUCTIONS

+.
+The game is set up on your local host, so everyone connected to the same wifi network, on different machines can play .
+In the files server.py and network.py change the server to your localhost ip address (VIMP) .
+To play, start the server (one device), share the files with the other player, and run the client.py file . install pygame!
+.
+ENJOY